05 Oct Avoiding Real Estate Closing and Escrow Problems

 Avoiding Real Estate Closing and Escrow Problems

-There is no better feeling than when your client falls in love with a property that you have presented to them.
+There is no better feeling than avoiding real estate closing and escrow issues.
+Where client falls in love with a property that you have presented to them.
 However, matching up available properties with a client’s wish list is only the beginning.
 Once the client’s home has been selected, and a preliminary price has been agreed upon, there is a specific process to be followed before the keys can be handed over.
 Of course if this progression is not followed, the end result could be a delayed closing or a botched transaction; neither being desirable.
 Here’s how to avoid these types of headaches.

 As the agent it’s your job to ensure that this procedure is properly followed and to also pay attention to detail, so as to bring about a smooth closing.
 Likewise, it’s helps if you’re familiar with the common real estate escrow and closing problems and also know how to avoid them.